Here are the latest COVID-19 case numbers confirmed Monday in Washington

 Case rates

-For the past seven days, Washington had a case rate of 26.7 per 100,000 people.
-Seven states were lower.
+For the past seven days, Washington had a case rate of 21 per 100,000 people.
+Eight states were lower.

 Vaccine

-As of Monday, 719,775 doses had been delivered to state providers and 124,800 had been delivered for the CDC’s long-term care vaccination program.
-Of those delivered doses, 59.2% had been administered.
+As of Monday, more than 1 million doses had been delivered to the state.
+Of those delivered doses, 70.7% had been administered.

 Currently approved vaccines require two shots for maximum effectiveness.